wingsuit-designsystem/wingsuit/docs/src/pages/configurations/details/index.md

 title: 'Configuration'
 ---

-The folder layout of the design system, the used webpack bundles and the folder structure of the deployment can be configured inside the `wingsuit.config.js`.<br>
+The layout folder of the design system, the used webpack bundles and the structure folder of the deployment can be configured inside the `wingsuit.config.js`.<br>
-A good starting point is the complete `wingsuit.config.js` file:
+A good starting point is the complete `wingsuit.config.js` file which is located `wingsuit/wingsuit.config.js`:

 ```js
 import AppConfig from '../AppConfig'